nametree

 Maria beloved; carried alongside Anna as one of the most common Italian-American women's names, often used as a middle name

-Marisa of the sea; a graceful mid-century favorite
+Marisa combination of Maria and Luisa; a graceful mid-century favorite

 Massimo greatest; a bold modern favorite